 During this period, he co-founded the International Youth Philharmonic Orchestra (a partnership between Bolton and its two twin towns – Paderborn, Germany and Le Mans, France) and was founder-conductor of Bolton Symphony Orchestra, Harmonie ’84 Wind Orchestra, and Corus Brass Ensemble.

-Nigel became Shropshire’s County Music Adviser at the age of 33, one of the youngest Local Education Authority (LEA) advisers ever appointed in England.
-For seven years he led the provision of professional development, training and support for teachers in the county’s 300+ primary and secondary schools and he oversaw the substantial growth of the county’s music service, forging new partnerships with regional and national music organisations.
+Nigel became Shropshire’s County Music Adviser aged 33, one of the youngest Local Education Authority (LEA) advisers ever appointed in England.
+For seven years he led the provision of professional development, training and support for teachers in the county’s 300+ primary and secondary schools, and oversaw the growth of the county’s music service, forging new partnerships with regional and national music organisations.

 Whilst in Shropshire and Staffordshire Nigel worked as an Ofsted inspector.
 He served on more than 80 school inspections in England over a ten-year period, leading on music, and whole-school teaching & learning, and SMSC provision.

 Nigel led the partnership between SPA, City Music Service Stoke, New Vic Theatre, Planet Sound and Beavers Arts which founded “Make Some Noise” in 2001.
 It was one of the original Youth Music Action Zones in England (and in essence, a “music education hub” – a decade before the concept was established nationally).
 He chaired its management board and then oversaw its development into an independent charity.
 He went on to form the Staffordshire and Stoke-on-Trent Music Education Hub, one of the cohort of government-funded hubs in England.